Shed Cost Calculator

 | Metal / Steel | $500–$3,000 | 15–20 yrs | Watch for rust, re-seal annually | Budget storage, fire-resistant |

-Vinyl sheds are low-maintenance but perform poorly in extreme cold — below -10°F, PVC becomes brittle and impact-prone (a heavy branch or snow load can crack panels that would flex in warmer temperatures).
-If you're in Minnesota, Wisconsin, or similar climates, stick with wood or engineered wood.
-Vinyl is ideal in the Mid-Atlantic, Southeast, and Pacific Coast markets.
+Vinyl sheds are low-maintenance but perform poorly in extreme cold — below -10°F, PVC becomes brittle and impact-prone.
+If you're in Minnesota, Wisconsin, or similar climates, choose wood or engineered wood.
+Vinyl is ideal in Mid-Atlantic, Southeast, and Pacific Coast markets.

 Shed Foundation Guide